 Bangladesh Unrest Continues: Days After Usman Hadi's Killing, Yet Another Student Leader Shot Down in Khulna

-NCP labor leader Muhammad Motaleb Sikdar was shot dead in Khulna, Bangladesh, amid rising political unrest including the recent killing of Usman Hadi.
+NCP labour leader Muhammad Motaleb Sikdar was shot dead in Khulna, Bangladesh, amid rising political unres,t including the recent killing of Usman Hadi.

 - 2 min read